Magnetic Particle Testing uses one or more magnetic fields to locate surface and sub-surface discontinuity in ferromagnetic materials.

 1. Direct Magnetization-

-When current passes directly to the test object and gets magnetized through the coil on the object surface, known as the direct magnetization method.
+When current passes directly to the test object and gets magnetized through the coil on the object’s surface, known as the direct magnetization method.

 2. In-Direct Magnetization-

-➤ Although a Permanent magnet produced a fixed magnetic field and cannot be increased or decreased according to the need, Electromagnets are preferred use.
+➤ Although a Permanent magnet produces a fixed magnetic field and cannot be increased or decreased according to the need, Electromagnets are preferred use.

 The procedure of Magnetic Particle Testing-

-There are several magnetic particle testing steps by which MPI go through-
+There are several magnetic particle testing steps that MPI goes through-

-The ferrous material test object is get cleaned properly.
+- The ferrous material test object is cleaned properly.

-After checking the working status, Yoke is placed between the determined test area.
+- After checking the working status, the Yoke is placed between the determined test area.

-Now, After completed inducing, the excess powder is blown off through a special blower, which blows air in a controlled manner to prevent attracted particles from blown off.
+- Now, After completing inducing, the excess powder is blown off through a special blower, which blows air in a controlled manner to prevent attracted particles from being blown off.

 Equipment used in Magnetic Particle Inspection-

-Cleaning Agent- Cleaning agent is used for cleaning the surface of the object.
+- Cleaning Agent- A cleaning agent is used for cleaning the surface of the object.

-Contrast Coating Agent- Contrast coating is used to give the surface a clearer base to see the magnetic particle during the inspection.
+- Contrast Coating Agent- Contrast coating is used to give the surface a clearer base to see the magnetic particles during the inspection.
 The mostly white coating agent is used in MPI.

-Electromagnetic Yoke- Electromagnetic Yoke is used to inducing a magnetic field in the test object.
+- Electromagnetic Yoke- Electromagnetic Yoke is used to induce a magnetic field in the test object.

-Blower- Low-pressure blower is used to subside the excess magnetic particles or powder on the surface.
+- Blower- A low-pressure blower is used to subside the excess magnetic particles or powder on the surface.

 Advantages of Magnetic Particle Inspection-